denyahnov/robocup_2023/EngineeringJournal.md

 ### **Introduction:**

-We are Dennis and Saum, a group of year 10s from Melbourne High School.
+We are Dennis, Saum and Jones, a group of year 10s from Melbourne High School.
 We are a small team of 2 and operate on a weekly basis.
 We have a variety of experience in various robotics competitions and have competed in RoboCup before.

 ### **Strategy:**
 **Game:**
-Our strategy for this competition was to try get ball possession as quickly as possible after a ball reset throughout the matches as we found that getting to the ball quick enough and to push it into our opponents direction was enough to gain an advantage in matches.
-We chose to run 2 robots with the same design, opting out of using a designated 'goalie'.
+Our strategy was heavily based on adaptability to the current situation.
+We wanted to be able to get ball possession as quickly as possible after a ball reset as we found that getting to the ball quick enough and to push it into our opponents direction was enough to gain an advantage in matches.
+We chose to run 2 robots with the same design, opting out of using a designated 'goalie' design.
 This was partly due to the previously stated decision, but also because we chose to use inter-robot communication.
 The ability for the robots to relay information like ball possession would allow them to play defense/offense completely autonomously, without the need of specific roles.

 ![Soccer Field](https://user-images.githubusercontent.com/60083582/185514513-ba5dd76e-ddfc-4a0a-9a91-03beb1630f51.png)